Meth Mouth Explained: How to Get Rid of Meth Mouth

 Methamphetamine or meth is a stimulant medication that is available only with a doctor’s prescription, which is usually used to treat ADHD.

-Due to its addictive nature, a significant number of people abuse it leading to various side effects.
+Due to its addictive nature, a significant number of people start to abuse it and it leads to various side effects.

 Unfortunately, it is much more common for meth to be used as a recreational drug than as a medication.
 Though it’s been used to help with severe cases of ADHD and narcolepsy, it is much more common among addicts.
 In 2012 alone, 1.2 million people in the United States admitted to using meth within the past year, according to National Survey on Drug Use and Health (NSDUH).
 Considering meth’s highly addictive properties the probability that a large amount of those who have tried it end up addicted is extremely high.